mhamaditshyaw-lang/shyawSoftKey/replit.md

 - Prefers old/simple design for Data View with search functionality and icons on filter buttons
 - Removed all test fields and debug sections from dashboard for clean production interface
 - Removed notification bell icon from header per user request while keeping notification management functionality in sidebar navigation
+- Menu partitions should NOT be changed (no layout modifications) - partitions are data organization only, auto-display on all pages

 ## System Architecture